kingces95/kingjs/rx/first/README.md

 ### Returns
 Returns a promise that that resolves with the value of the next `next` emission or `complete` and rejects on `error`.
 ### Remarks
-The subscription used by the promise to resolve upon a `next` emission also schedules a disposal of the subscription.
+The promise will dispose its subscription upon receiving the first `next` emission.

 ## Install
 With [npm](https://npmjs.org/) installed, run
 ```
-$ npm install @kingjs/rx.to-promise
+$ npm install @kingjs/rx.first
 ```
 ## Dependencies
 |Package|Version|